pagopa/selfcare-dashboard-admin-microfrontend/README.md

 This micro-frontend serve the micro-components listed in this section.

-### RoutingGroups
+### RoutingAdmin

-It will configure the routing to serve all the pages related to the selfcare groups entities
+It will configure the routing to serve all the pages related to the selfcare admin entities

 This component requires the props described into [selfcare-dashboard-frontend](https://github.com/pagopa/selfcare-dashboard-frontend#props-to-configure-dashboard-micro-frontends-pages)